RedeemerNtumy/PMPI/README.md

 #### Before you run the program, make sure that you have a passwordless login

-##### Log in the server PC with the code below and input the recquired password
+##### Log in the client PC with the code below and input the recquired password
-`ssh username@ip_address` where `username` is the username of the server pc and `ip_address` is the ip address of the server pc
+`ssh username@ip_address` where `username` is the username of the client pc and `ip_address` is the ip address of the client pc
-Exit from the server PC and navigate to the ssh folder on the client PC
+Exit from the client PC and navigate to the ssh folder on the Server PC

 ##### To move to the ssh folder,run the command below
 `cd .ssh`